Tsedal Neeley

-Few physicists have reshaped a field by wandering into it by accident — but that is precisely how J. Michael Kosterlitz earned the Nobel Prize.
+Few physicists have reshaped a field they entered almost by accident, yet that is how J. Michael Kosterlitz earned the Nobel Prize.
 His work with David Thouless on topological phase transitions overturned decades of theory and opened new frontiers in superconductivity and quantum matter.
-Audiences gain rare insight into how transformative science actually happens.
+Now a Fellow of the Royal Society, he shows audiences how transformative science truly happens and why intellectual courage outlasts any single breakthrough.

 Want to book Michael Kosterlitz as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-J. Michael Kosterlitz is a 2016 Nobel Laureate in Physics whose theoretical discoveries fundamentally transformed how scientists understand the behavior of matter at extreme scales.
-The Harrison E. Farnsworth Professor of Physics at Brown University, he is one of the most influential condensed matter theorists of his generation — a physicist whose willingness to abandon established research paths led to one of the most celebrated breakthroughs in modern physics.
+Nobel Prize speaker J. Michael Kosterlitz is a 2016 Nobel Laureate in Physics whose theoretical discoveries transformed how scientists understand matter at its smallest scales.
+The Harrison E. Farnsworth Professor of Physics at Brown University, he ranks among the most influential condensed matter theorists of his generation, a physicist whose willingness to abandon established research paths produced one of the most celebrated breakthroughs in modern physics.
+In 2026 he was elected a Fellow of the Royal Society, joining his father, the pharmacologist Hans Kosterlitz, in an honor that arrived late in life for both men.

-Kosterlitz earned his BA and MA from Gonville and Caius College, Cambridge, before completing his DPhil in high energy physics at Oxford University in 1969.
-Early postdoctoral work took him to institutions including Torino, Cornell, Princeton, Bell Laboratories, and Harvard before he joined the faculty at Brown University in 1982, where he holds a named professorship to this day.
-He is also a Distinguished Professor at the Korea Institute for Advanced Study and a Fellow of the American Physical Society since 1992.
-In 2017, he was elected a member of the National Academy of Sciences.
+He earned his BA and MA from Gonville and Caius College, Cambridge, then completed his doctorate in high-energy physics at Oxford in 1969.
+Postdoctoral work took him to Torino, Cornell, Princeton, Bell Laboratories, and Harvard before he joined Brown in 1982.
+A Fellow of the American Physical Society since 1992 and a member of the National Academy of Sciences since 2017, he also holds a distinguished professorship at the Korea Institute for Advanced Study.

-His most cited contributions include the foundational 1972 and 1973 papers with Thouless establishing the theoretical framework for defect-mediated phase transitions in two-dimensional systems, and the landmark 1977 paper with David Nelson on the universal jump in superfluid density — a prediction later confirmed by experiment with rare quantitative precision.
-Earlier recognitions include the Maxwell Medal from the British Institute of Physics (1981) and the Lars Onsager Prize from the American Physical Society (2000), both awarded for the KT transition work.
+His most cited contributions include the foundational 1972 and 1973 papers with Thouless that established the theory of defect-mediated phase transitions in two-dimensional systems, and the 1977 paper with David Nelson predicting the universal jump in superfluid density, later confirmed by experiment with rare quantitative precision.
+The work earned him the Maxwell Medal from the British Institute of Physics in 1981 and the Lars Onsager Prize from the American Physical Society in 2000.

 As a speaker, J. Michael Kosterlitz brings a rare combination of intellectual depth and hard-won perspective to the stage.
-His talks draw on a lifetime at the frontier of theoretical physics — covering topics from the nature of phase transitions and topology in physics to the broader lessons of scientific risk-taking, perseverance through adversity, and the culture of curiosity that drives discovery.
-Audiences of scientists, executives, and students alike come away with a deeper appreciation of how transformative ideas are born, why unconventional thinking is essential to progress, and how to sustain intellectual courage over a long career.
+Drawing on a lifetime at the frontier of theoretical physics, his talks range across the nature of phase transitions, the role of topology in physics, and the broader lessons of scientific risk-taking, perseverance through adversity, and the culture of curiosity that drives discovery.
+Audiences of scientists, executives, and students leave with a deeper appreciation of how transformative ideas are born and why intellectual courage matters across a long career.

-Kosterlitz traces the intellectual journey that led to his Nobel Prize — including the accidental pivot away from high-energy physics that made it possible.
-This keynote explores how transformative breakthroughs are often born from intellectual displacement, the courage to enter unfamiliar territory, and the discipline to pursue an idea that experts have dismissed.
-A compelling case study for any organization navigating change or trying to foster genuine innovation.
+Kosterlitz traces the intellectual journey that led to his Nobel Prize, including the accidental pivot away from high-energy physics that made it possible.
+The keynote explores how transformative breakthroughs are often born from intellectual displacement, from the courage to enter unfamiliar territory, and from the discipline to pursue an idea that established experts have dismissed.
+A compelling case study for any organization navigating change or working to foster genuine innovation.

-Drawing from decades at the frontier of theoretical physics, Kosterlitz examines what it actually means to work on unsolved problems with no guarantee of success.
-He shares the culture, habits of mind, and institutional conditions that make genuine discovery possible — and what the corporate and academic worlds can learn from how physicists approach the unknown.
-An ideal keynote for R&D-focused organizations and leadership audiences.
+Drawing on decades at the frontier of theoretical physics, Kosterlitz examines what it truly means to work on unsolved problems with no guarantee of success.
+He shares the culture, habits of mind, and institutional conditions that make genuine discovery possible, and he draws out what the corporate and academic worlds can learn from how physicists approach the unknown.
+An ideal keynote for research-driven organizations and leadership audiences.

-A deeply personal session in which Kosterlitz reflects on building a Nobel Prize-winning career while managing a diagnosis of multiple sclerosis from age 35.
-He speaks candidly about how illness, setbacks, and failed experiments shaped his relationship with work, failure, and persistence — and why the most important scientific and personal breakthroughs often come after the hardest stretches.
-Resonates powerfully with audiences on resilience, mental strength, and sustained performance.
+A deeply personal session in which Kosterlitz reflects on building a Nobel Prize-winning career while managing a diagnosis of multiple sclerosis from the age of 35.
+He speaks candidly about how illness, setbacks, and failed experiments shaped his relationship with work and persistence, and about why the most important breakthroughs, scientific and personal alike, often arrive after the hardest stretches.
+The talk resonates powerfully with audiences focused on resilience, mental strength, and sustained performance.

-An accessible deep dive into why understanding complex, disordered systems — from thin-film superconductors to real-world organizations — requires entirely different tools than those built for simple, predictable ones.
-Kosterlitz introduces the concepts of topology, phase transitions, and nonequilibrium dynamics in terms any intelligent audience can grasp, and draws out the practical implications for how leaders think about systems, disruption, and emergence.
+An accessible deep dive into why understanding complex, disordered systems, from thin-film superconductors to real-world organizations, demands entirely different tools than those built for simple and predictable ones.
+Kosterlitz introduces topology, phase transitions, and nonequilibrium dynamics in terms any intelligent audience can grasp, then draws out the practical implications for how leaders think about systems, disruption, and emergence.

 | Basic Data Protection Information | |